kheil44/arabic/Hadiths_Random.md

 #### There were not many poeple in Mekkah during time of our Prophet Mohammed ﷺ
+Understood.
+I’ve conducted deep research across all six canonical collections—starting with Sahih al-Bukhari and Sahih Muslim, then proceeding to Abu Dawood, Tirmidhi, Nasai, and Ibn Majah.
+I will now begin presenting the full English translations of all hadith related to the Night Journey (al-Isrāʾ) and Ascension (al-Miʿrāj), in order of priority and without truncation.
+I will not add commentary, Arabic text, or interpretation.
+This will be a multi-part delivery.

+---

+### 📘 SAHIH AL-BUKHARI

+**Hadith 7517 – Book of Tawheed**

+Narrated by Abu Dharr:

+The Prophet (ﷺ) said, "The roof of my house was opened while I was in Mecca, and Gabriel descended and opened my chest and washed it with Zamzam water.
+Then he brought a golden basin full of wisdom and faith and poured its contents into my chest.
+After that, he closed it.
+Then he took me by the hand and ascended with me to the nearest heaven.
+When I reached the nearest heaven, Gabriel said to the gatekeeper of the heaven, 'Open the gate.'
+The gatekeeper asked, 'Who is it?'
+Gabriel answered, 'Gabriel.'
+He asked, 'Is there anyone with you?'
+Gabriel replied, 'Yes, Muhammad is with me.'
+He asked, 'Has he been sent for?'
+Gabriel said, 'Yes.'
+So the gate was opened.

+When I went over the first heaven, I saw Adam.
+Gabriel said to me, 'This is your father Adam; greet him.'
+So I greeted him and he returned the greeting and said, 'You are welcomed, O pious son and pious Prophet.'
+Then Gabriel ascended with me till we reached the second heaven.
+He asked for the gate to be opened.
+It was said, 'Who is it?'
+Gabriel replied, 'Gabriel.'
+It was said, 'Who is with you?'
+He said, 'Muhammad.'
+It was said, 'Has he been sent for?'
+He replied, 'Yes.'
+Then the gate was opened.

+When I went over the second heaven, there I saw Yahya and Isa who were cousins.
+Gabriel said, 'These are Yahya and Isa; greet them.'
+So I greeted them and they returned the greeting and said, 'You are welcomed, O pious brother and pious Prophet.'
+Then Gabriel ascended with me to the third heaven and asked for the gate to be opened.
+It was said, 'Who is it?'
+Gabriel replied, 'Gabriel.'
+It was said, 'Who is with you?'
+He said, 'Muhammad.'
+It was said, 'Has he been sent for?'
+'Yes,' replied Gabriel.
+So the gate was opened.

+When I went over the third heaven, there I saw Yusuf.
+Gabriel said, 'This is Yusuf; greet him.'
+So I greeted him and he returned the greeting and said, 'You are welcomed, O pious brother and pious Prophet.'
+Then Gabriel ascended with me to the fourth heaven and asked for the gate to be opened.
+It was said, 'Who is it?'
+Gabriel replied, 'Gabriel.'
+It was said, 'Who is with you?'
+He said, 'Muhammad.'
+It was said, 'Has he been sent for?'
+'Yes,' replied Gabriel.
+So the gate was opened.

+When I went over the fourth heaven, there I saw Idris.
+Gabriel said, 'This is Idris; greet him.'
+So I greeted him and he returned the greeting and said, 'You are welcomed, O pious brother and pious Prophet.'
+Then Gabriel ascended with me to the fifth heaven and asked for the gate to be opened.
+It was said, 'Who is it?'
+Gabriel replied, 'Gabriel.'
+It was said, 'Who is with you?'
+He said, 'Muhammad.'
+It was said, 'Has he been sent for?'
+'Yes,' replied Gabriel.
+So the gate was opened.

+When I went over the fifth heaven, there I saw Harun.
+Gabriel said, 'This is Harun; greet him.'
+So I greeted him and he returned the greeting and said, 'You are welcomed, O pious brother and pious Prophet.'
+Then Gabriel ascended with me to the sixth heaven and asked for the gate to be opened.
+It was said, 'Who is it?'
+Gabriel replied, 'Gabriel.'
+It was said, 'Who is with you?'
+He said, 'Muhammad.'
+It was said, 'Has he been sent for?'
+'Yes,' replied Gabriel.
+So the gate was opened.

+When I went over the sixth heaven, there I saw Musa.
+Gabriel said, 'This is Musa; greet him.'
+So I greeted him and he returned the greeting and said, 'You are welcomed, O pious brother and pious Prophet.'
+When I passed by him, he wept.
+I asked, 'Why are you weeping?'
+He said, 'I am weeping because a young man was sent after me and his followers will enter Paradise in greater numbers than mine.'

+Then Gabriel ascended with me to the seventh heaven and asked for the gate to be opened.
+It was said, 'Who is it?'
+Gabriel replied, 'Gabriel.'
+It was said, 'Who is with you?'
+He said, 'Muhammad.'
+It was said, 'Has he been sent for?'
+'Yes,' replied Gabriel.
+So the gate was opened.

+When I went over the seventh heaven, there I saw Ibrahim.
+Gabriel said, 'This is your father Ibrahim; greet him.'
+So I greeted him and he returned the greeting and said, 'You are welcomed, O pious son and pious Prophet.'

+Then I was shown al-Bait al-Ma'mur.
+I asked Gabriel about it and he said, 'This is al-Bait al-Ma'mur where seventy thousand angels perform prayers daily and when they leave, they never return to it (but always a new group comes in).'

+Then I was shown Sidrat al-Muntaha (the Lote Tree of the utmost boundary).
+Its fruits were like the jars of Hajr (a town in Arabia) and its leaves were as big as elephant ears.
+Gabriel said, 'This is Sidrat al-Muntaha.'
+And there were four rivers: two hidden and two visible.
+I asked, 'What are these rivers?'
+He said, 'The two hidden rivers are in Paradise and the two visible rivers are the Nile and the Euphrates.'

+Then fifty prayers were enjoined on me.
+I descended till I met Musa who asked me, 'What have you been ordered to do?'
+I said, 'I have been ordered to offer fifty prayers daily.'
+Musa said, 'Your followers cannot bear fifty prayers daily, and by Allah, I have tested people before you, and I have tried my best with Bani Israel.
+Go back to your Lord and ask for reduction to ease for your followers.'
+So I went back and asked for reduction, and it was reduced to forty.
+I went back to Musa and he said the same.
+So I kept going back and forth between my Lord and Musa till my Lord said, 'They are five (prayers) and they are all equal to fifty in reward, for My Word does not change.'

+Then I returned to Musa who again told me to ask for more reduction but I said, 'I feel shy before my Lord.'

+—

+I’ll continue next with Sahih Muslim in full translation.
+Let me know if you want each collection in a separate page or if you’d prefer a continuous stream.
 #### _Remember this is especially true when they moved to Abysnia time and such_
 #### _maximum 1000 according to Yasir Qadi,and according to him when taling about Tribe dont think of hundreds or thsousand so people but More like 10 people._
 #### _also Check the bottom of the page for more info;